 Vehicles

-Every good action figure collection has a few vehicles to round out the experience, and Street Sharks were not going to be less, in this case MATTEL launched up to 8 vehicles, 4 of them allowed the assembly of any part of the line, others already had the part embedded in the vehicle design.
+Every good action figure collection needs a few vehicles to round out the experience, and Street Sharks was no exception.
+In this case, Mattel released as many as eight vehicles; four of them allowed you to mount any figure from the line, while others had the figure already built into the vehicle’s design.

 Mail Away